Guides

 Obtaining a Code Signing Certificate

-To sign the Launcher, you will need to purchase a code signing certificate from a certificate provider.
+To sign the Launcher, purchase a code signing certificate from a provider.
 A list of providers can be found on the Microsoft Documentation Page.

 • Standard Validation (SV)